-Section 10 may result in a cost to DSS associated with the direct rental assistance pilot program.
-The section requires DSS to ensure that any direct rental assistance provided under the program does not adversely affect a recipient's eligibility for, or the amount of, any benefit provided under a state-administered public assistance program, including any program administered by a state or municipal agency that receives federal funding or assistance.
+Section 13 may result in a cost to DSS associated with the direct rental assistance pilot program.
+The amendment requires DSS to ensure that any direct rental assistance provided under the program does not adversely affect a recipient's eligibility for, or the amount of, any benefit provided under a state-administered public assistance program, including any program administered by a state or municipal agency that receives federal funding or assistance.
 DSS may incur related administrative costs to the extent they are required to assess the impact to benefits not provided directly by DSS.
 To the extent DSS disregards the direct rental assistance income and it makes participants eligible to participate in certain programs or provides higher benefits than they otherwise would have, the state or municipalities will incur related costs.
 The disregard will remain in place for the duration of the pilot.

-Section 11 re-establishes the Open Choice Voucher pilot program and is not anticipated to result in a fiscal impact to the state or to municipalities.
-These vouchers will be reserved for certain students and their families as part of the Rental Assistance Program (RAP).
+Section 14 re-establishes the Open Choice Voucher pilot program and is not anticipated to result in a fiscal impact to the state or to municipalities.
+These vouchers would be reserved for certain students and their families as part of the Rental Assistance Program (RAP).
 RAP issues new certificates based upon available funding.
 This pilot may change which households receive a RAP certificate, but it does not make changes to the cost of such certificates.

-Section 12 results in a cost of \$3.6 million to OPM beginning in FY 26 to increase the regional service grant each Council of Government receives from the Regional Planning Incentive Account by \$400,000.4 in FY 28 and up to \$970,000 in FY 295 and (2) a one-time cost of up to \$175,000 to the Department of Revenue Services in FY 27 associated with programming updates to the CTax tax administration system and myconneCT online portal, form modification, and printing/mailing costs.
+Section 15 results in a cost of \$3.6 million to OPM beginning in FY 26 to increase the regional service grant each Council of Government receives from the Regional Planning Incentive Account by \$400,000.6

-Sections 13 - 15 establish a first-time homebuyer savings account program and associated personal income tax deduction and business tax credit.
-This results in (1) a General Fund revenue loss of up to \$713,000
+Sections 16 - 18 establish a first-time homebuyer savings account program and associated personal income tax deduction and business tax credit.
+This results in (1) a General Fund revenue loss of up to \$713,000 in FY 28 and up to \$970,000 in FY 297 and (2) a one-time cost of up to \$175,000 to the Department of Revenue Services in FY 27 associated with programming updates to the CTax tax administration system and myconneCT online portal, form modification, and printing/mailing costs.

-4 There are nine regional councils of government in Connecticut.
+6 There are nine regional councils of government in Connecticut.